Working with a buddy IFS style..

 “What would happen if it stopped doing this job?”

-This key question will reveal any lurking polarization:
+This key question will reveal any lurking polarisation:

 What is its role, and how does it help you manage your life?